-You can’t carry the world on your shoulders, but with the best sustainable backpacks, you can at least shoulder some responsibility for the state of it.
+You can’t carry the whole world on your shoulders, but with the best sustainable backpacks, you can at least shoulder some responsibility for the state of it.

 Already rocking a rucksack?
 The longer you keep your trusty two-strap, the more economical its existence becomes and the less manufacturing waste enters the system.
 Problem is, there comes a time when even the most treasured of tatty totes has to go.
 Usually when the webbing is worn out, you’re missing two zips and there are too many unexplained stains to count.

 Ready for a replacement rucksack?
 Stick with the green theme and pack something sustainable.
 From plastic bottles to surplus fabric, each of the bags below is sustainably made from eco-friendly materials that prevent potential pollution from harming the planet – perfect for conscientious carriers.

 Closure is a key consideration when selecting a sack.
 Want easy packing access?
 Bag a zip-shut number.
 Clips offer extra security, while roll-tops promise added water-resistance but take longer to unravel.